 Robert Williams.
-Professor of Theoretical Philosophy, University of Leeds.
+(Project Leader, NatRep and GROUNDS, also Professor of Theoretical Philosophy, University of Leeds).

 AOS: Philosophy of logic and language, Metaphysics, Formal epistemology.

-Robbie directs the NatRep project and is the lead supervisor for the project PhD students.
-He is writing up project research on Radical Interpretation as the foundation for mental content and interpretationist theories of linguistic content.
+Robbie directs GROUNDS and directed the NatRep project.
+He is supervisor for GROUNDS and NatRep PhD students.
+In NatRep, he worked on Radical Interpretation as the foundation for mental content and interpretationist theories of linguistic content.
 This involves in particular exploring and evaluating areas in which the defender of such views has undischarged theoretical debts (e.g. in accounting for the “source intentionality” of perception and action that is presupposed in the accounts of belief and desire content; or the individuation of words presupposed by the account of linguistic content).
 He also is engaged in a number of case studies where his favoured form of “substantive” radical interpretation, together with particular conjectures about cognitive architecture involved in a certain kind of thought, will give definite and evaluable predictions for the content of those thoughts.
 Case studies include singular concepts, natural-kind concepts, moral concepts and unrestricted quantifiers.
 Rational constraints on evidence/belief/desire/action is a key ingredient of Radical Interpretation, and Williams has done work both on structural rationality, developing and providing foundations for a logic-free Bayesian theory of rationality, and substantive rationality, particularly on moral indeterminacy and uncertainty.
 His work in these areas interacts with his long-standing interest in generalizing theories of rational evidence/belief/desire/action to cope with phenomena of indeterminacy and nonclassicality.
 He is increasingly interested in extending this style of metaphysics of representation to to the case of representational states of group and collective entities (teams, organizations or nations) and in the way that individual and group-level representations can interact, in theorizing social externalism and public language for example.

 The main focus of Daniel’s research has been in the foundations of morality, concentrating on the nature of moral judgement and how it is possible for moral claims to be justified.
 His other research interests are connected either to other applications of the expressivist machinery involved in this meta-ethical project, or to the conclusions in normative ethics which seem to follow from it.
 Within the nature of representation project, he has a particular interest in developing an anti-realist account of representation and in the relation between the general philosophy of normativity and the normativity of meaning.